 In a medium bowl whisk together sifted flour and sugar.

-In the bowl of a stand mixer with whisk attachment, add coconut oil, eggs, and vanilla.
+In the bowl of a stand mixer with whisk attachment, add coconut oil, pineapple puree, eggs, and vanilla.
 Mix until combined.

 Slowly spoon flour mixture into wet mixture and whisk on medium until incorporated.